OTLAW1899/Automating-Email-Threat-Analysis-SIEM-Integration/README.md

-# Email Threat Analysis & SIEM Integration
+## Automated Email Analysis & SIEM Integration

 ### Overview
 This project demonstrates a **cybersecurity automation pipeline** that monitors and analyzes emails from a Gmail mailbox.
 Email remains the **#1 attack vector**, so this system provides proactive defense by: